The minimal resolution property for points on general curves: Introduction

 3pt

-The Minimal Resolution Conjecture has been studied intensely when the variety in question is the projective space.
-In that case, the resolution of a general set $\Gamma\subseteq \PP^r$ of sufficiently many $\gamma$ points has only two non-trivial rows, indexed $u-1$ and $u$ respectively, and MRC predicts that the resolution is \emph{natural}, that is, at each step only one non-trivial Betti number appears.
-MRC is known to hold for $r\leq 4$, as well as for a very large number of points in any projective space, due to work of Hirschowitz and Simpson \cite{HS}.
-However, counterexamples to MRC in any projective space $\PP^r$, where $r\geq 6$ and $r\neq 9$, have been found by Eisenbud, Schreyer, Popescu and Walter, see \cite{EP}, \cite{EPSW}.
-The conjecture has also been studied when $X\subseteq \PP^3$ is a smooth surface of small degree, see \cite{BMMN}, or for a $K3$ surface in \cite{AFO}.
-MRC has been proved to hold for all canonical curves, see \cite{FMP}, and linked to important questions on the moduli space of vector bundles on curves.
+The Minimal Resolution property (under the name of Minimal Resolution conjecture) has been intensely studied when the variety in question is the projective space.
+In that case, the resolution of a general set $\Gamma\subseteq \PP^r$ of sufficiently many $\gamma$ points has only two non-trivial rows, indexed $u-1$ and $u$ respectively, and MRP implies that the resolution is \emph{natural}, that is, at each step only one non-trivial Betti number appears.
+MRP is known to hold for $r\leq 4$, as well as for a very large number of points in any projective space, due to work of Hirschowitz and Simpson \cite{HS}.
+However, counterexamples to MRP in any projective space $\PP^r$, where $r\geq 6$ and $r\neq 9$, have been found by Eisenbud, Schreyer, Popescu and Walter, see \cite{EP}, \cite{EPSW}.
+The question has also been studied when $X\subseteq \PP^3$ is a smooth surface of small degree, see \cite{BMMN}, or for a $K3$ surface in \cite{AFO}.
+MRP has been proved to hold for all canonical curves, see \cite{FMP}, and linked to important questions on the moduli space of vector bundles on curves.

 3pt